 At a General Meeting, at the proposal of the Board, the General Meeting may resolve to amend the articles of association.
-Such resolution requires a majority of at least two-thirds of the votes cast, if less than half of the issued capital is represented at the General Meeting.
 A resolution to amend the articles of association that negatively impacts the rights of holders of Class B Shares requires the prior approval of the Class B Shares voting as a separate class.